Sales Performance Management Ultimate Guide [2023 Data]

 SPM software allows you to automate more tedious tasks and integrate your sales processes with valuable data to improve performance and efficiency in your organization.

 With accurate historical metrics and an AI-driven SPM platform, you can optimize the performance of your sales team at every step.
 SPM tools can help you incentivize your reps toward the right behaviors that drive revenue, accurately pay reps based on results, and track those results over time.

 Here are some of the key benefits of sales performance management software:

 1. Build a quality pipeline

 Pipeline metrics give you a visual overview of how close opportunities are to closing.
 You’ll see which sales activities yield the best results and where deals are stalling.

-2. Improves sales forecasting
+2. Improve sales forecasting

-3. Reduce turnover by providing better incentives
+3. Increase retention and motivation by providing better incentives

-4. Provides better visibility into sales performance
+4. Provide better visibility into sales performance

 When you can see how far a rep is from quota attainment, you can intervene and course correct or encourage them to keep the momentum up.